oceanprotocol-archive/df-js/README.md

 ## 🧑‍🌾 Farming List Usage

-This list can be used by marketplaces and dapps building on Ocean Protocol (including Ocean Market) to signal qualified datasets for farming rewards to the community.
+The file `datafarms-list.json` can be used by marketplaces and dapps building on Ocean Protocol (including Ocean Market) to signal qualified datasets for farming rewards to the community.

 ## 🏛 License